mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 March 3, 2023.
 Bryce told me about an Asian cultural night that was happening at the Wilk tonight.
 I told Gyuna about it, and she invited some of her friends.
 Christian was in Provo too.

 “There’s a girl at my work who’s clearly been flirting with me,” Bryce said while we were waiting for Gyuna and her friends to arrive.
 “She asked me how many relationships I’ve been in, and I was like, ‘Three.’
 And she was like, ‘What were they like?’
 And I just avoided the question.
 But today was the day when she asked me out.
-And I told her no.”
+And I just tried to change the subject.”

 “Wow, what a heartbreaker,” I said.